-Hyponatremia hit the headlines again recently with the publication of data on the prevalence of the condition in Ironman finishers.
+Hyponatremia hit the headlines with the publication of data on the prevalence of the condition in Ironman finishers.
 Scarily, over 10% of athletes tested had hyponatremia!

 What is hyponatremia?

 Hyponatremia is a medical term describing low (hypo) blood sodium levels (natremia – Na is the chemical symbol for sodium).

 There are a few different causes of the condition, but the one of interest to athletes is when dilution of sodium levels in the blood is driven by excessive drinking.
 This can be exacerbated by the loss of sodium in sweat during prolonged exercise.
 This variant of the condition is known as ‘Exercise Associated Hyponatremia’, or EAH.

 Maintaining blood sodium levels within a healthy range (135-145mmols per litre) is critical to homeostasis and optimal bodily function.
 When blood sodium levels drop below this ideal range initial symptoms can include: